mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 and poison activity is halted.
 In effect, all biological functions are suspended until the cryoberth is deactivated and the character thaws.
-A cryoberth’s internal power system can function for up to one week on its own, but a berth is usually connected to a vehicle’s power supply.
+A cryoberth's internal power system can function for up to one week on its own, but a berth is usually connected to a vehicle's power supply.
 Wt.
 200 kg, Cr.
 50,000.

 Medikit (TL 8+):Medikit (TL 8+): There are different types of medikit available at